Cover Image: Parallel Interdimensional Portals—collage by Jonathan Zap

 A Distinction between Interdimensional and Alternate Self Relationships

-Examples of other selves that may be generated by the experiencer’s psyche but that would still fall into the IR category include imaginary friends, fiction characters that seem to “take on a life of their own” and develop agency and act differently than their authors expected, and characters that method actors immersively, but temporarily, transform themselves into.
+Examples of other selves that may be generated by the experiencer’s psyche but that would still fall into the IR category include imaginary friends and fiction characters that seem to “take on a life of their own” and develop agency and act differently than their authors expected.

 The Vast Variety of Paranormal Relationships

 There is also vast testimony from all cultures and periods of paranormal relationships, especially with deceased persons, visitors (often interpreted as “aliens”) whether or not they are extraterrestrial, infraterrestrial, intrapsychic or interdimensional), elementals, elves, angels, demons, channeled entities, etc.

 There has also been an explosion of interest online in the creation of “tulpas” (mind-made bodies).